Werner – Beinhart!: Plot

-Soccer match in the market (Animated scene)

 On a very early morning, Werner throws down a football from his attic flat, inadvertently launching a soccer match between the fictitious clubs 1.
 FC Süderbrarup and Holzbein Kiel (literally meaning wooden leg and parodying the soccer club Holstein Kiel) on the market area.
 The match results in chaos as the market visitors and stall vendors play the role of the involuntary kickers, with the policemen Helmut and Bruno as the involuntary referees.
 Two vendors' stalls serve as the goals and wind up completely destroyed in the end.
-The "players" get more and more enraged.
+The "players" get more and more enraged while Werner delivers a game commentary from his flat window.
 Bruno the policeman climbs up a street lantern to escape an angry chicken vendor, whose chickens have been scared away.
 In the end, the football lands in a frying pan with sausages where it inflates until it explodes.

-The Grim King (Live-action scene)

 The scene switches to a cinema where a Grim King encounters the creator Brösel to talk about the movie clip which was shown to him.
 The narrator explains that the Grim King has cramps in his laughing muscles, making him unable to laugh.
 Although his subjects laughed heartily at the film, they fear the King's wrath and testify that it was bad and not funny at all.
 Brösel is sentenced to death by beheading unless he succeeds in making the Grim King laugh within three days.
 Until then, he is thrown into a dungeon.
 After trying and failing to create some funny cartoon ideas, Brösel breaks his pencil in frustration and throws it away.
 Suddenly, the witch girl appears.
 She grants him a magic pen under the condition that he will fulfill her one special wish once he gets out.
 She promises that the Grim King will "piss himself from laughing".